Equitable Distribution in a Newton Divorce

 • Any marital misconduct committed by either party during the marriage.

-We Help Clients Handle Complex Property in Divorce
+Managing Complex Property in Divorce

 Dividing the proceeds of a checking account can be hard enough.
 Splitting up property is especially difficult for those who own complex assets.
 Our Newton, MA divorce lawyers have the professional skills, financial knowledge, and legal experience to help clients deal with the most complex of property division matters.
 Some notable examples of complex property include: